 Students submitting Essay C do so in order to submit additional information to the university about special circumstances, such as socio-economic standing; educational goals; cultural background; employment, internships, etc.; race or ethnicity; personal experiences and hardships; personal responsibilities; and any additional information submitted by the applicant.

 Composing Your Essays

 The best admissions essays are written using a process—drafting them in a word processor and editing them until they reflect your best response to the topic.
 Composing your essays in this manner also means that you will have a copy of your work for future reference.

 Tips on Essay Writing

 By reviewing requirements for your major choices and programs, you may be able to keep the number of essays you write to a minimum while satisfying admission and other requirements.

 If you’re writing your essays to fulfill your admission requirements only, you should try to keep them no longer than one page (single-spaced).
-If you plan to use your essays to fulfill admission and honors requirements, follow the length guidelines specified by the individual program.

 Although one single-spaced page may be enough to tell us what you want and need to say, the length of your essay alone technically doesn’t matter.
 Developing your ideas completely does matter, however.
 If you can do that in a single page of text, that’s good; but if it takes you three pages or so, that’s alright, too (as long as you’re not just adding words to make your essay longer).
 It’s not realistic to assume that you can clearly communicate your unique perspective about anything in a short paragraph or two.